mitdbg/datascienceclass/lab_6/README.md

 **Task 2**  Building on top of Task 1, fill in the blanks in `spark-code/Task2.py` to output the top-100 most frequent words in the novel that are NOT stop-words using Spark's RDD and DataFrame APIs.

 Your program should:
-1. first, split lines into words by whitespace
+1. first, replace the following set of punctuation [:=,!'".?] (not including '[' and ']') in every line of text with whitespace
-2. then, replace the set of punctuation [:=,!'".?] (not including '[' and ']') with whitespace
+2. then, split lines into words by whitespace
 3. then, lower case all of the words
 4. then, remove stop-words
 5. finally, compute the word frequencies